mariostam/llm-feature-eng-recsys/README.md

 To easily reproduce the experiment and run the Factorization Machine model training and evaluation:

 1.  **Open in Colab:** Click on the `training_fm.ipynb` notebook located in the `notebooks/` directory and open it directly in Google Colaboratory.
-2.  **Select GPU Runtime:** In Colab, go to `Runtime > Change runtime type` and select `GPU` as the hardware accelerator.
+2.  **Select GPU Runtime:** In Colab, go to `Runtime > Change runtime type` and select `T4 GPU` as the hardware accelerator.
 This will significantly speed up model training.
 3.  **Run All Cells:** Execute all cells in the notebook (`Runtime > Run all`).
 The notebook will automatically clone the repository, install dependencies, and run the full experiment, including hyperparameter tuning and statistical evaluation.